IPMUCD3/ml-in-cosmology/README.md

 ## ml-in-cosmology

-This github attempts to maintain a comprehensive list of published machine learning applications to cosmology, organized by subject matter and arxiv posting date.
-I've also included some more obsevational galaxy studies.
+A fork of George Stein's [initial list](https://github.com/georgestein/ml-in-cosmology) (updated until June 2022) of published machine learning applications to cosmology, organized by subject matter and arxiv posting date.

-Each entry contains the paper title, a simple summary of the machine learning methods used in the work, and the arxiv link.
-If I have missed any papers that you believe should be included please email me at george.f.stein@gmail.com or issue a pull request.

-For general reviews of the subject, or for public machine-learning ready datasets, see the resources at the bottom of this list.

-Feel free to cite in any works [![DOI](https://zenodo.org/badge/160429652.svg)](https://zenodo.org/badge/latestdoi/160429652)

-I am currently a postdoctoral researcher at the Berkeley Center for Cosmological Physics and Lawrence Berkeley National Laboratory, broadly working on machine learning in cosmology.
-Cheers to whoever can find which of the papers below have me as a (co-)author :beers:
+Here, we (researchers at IPMU CD3) attempt to keep it up to date.

+Please cite using George's link:
+[![DOI](https://zenodo.org/badge/160429652.svg)](https://zenodo.org/badge/latestdoi/160429652)

 ---
 ### Table of Contents